 - 1. Pre-processing.
-The input file is decoded and the radar backscatter ( $\sigma_0$ ) values are written in the data structures of AWDP.
-Some quality control on the input data is done. - Collocation with NWP data.
-The GRIB files containing NWP data are read and the values for land fraction, sea surface temperature and first guess winds are interpolated and stored with the information of each WVC. - 3.
+The input file is decoded and the radar backscatter (σ^0) values are written in the data structures of AWDP.
+In the case of coastal product processing, the full resolution (SZF) backscatter data are read and averaged.
+Some quality control on the input data is done. - 2.
+Collocation with NWP data.
+The GRIB edition 1 or 2 files containing NWP data are read and the values for land fraction, sea surface temperature and first guess winds are interpolated and stored with the information of each WVC. - 3.
 Inversion.
-The $\sigma_0$ values are compared to the Geophysical Model Function (GMF) by means of a Maximum Likelihood Estimator (MLE).
-The wind vectors that give the best description of the $\sigma_0$ values (the solutions) are retained.
+The σ^0 values are compared to the Geophysical Model Function (GMF) by means of a Maximum Likelihood Estimator (MLE).
+The wind vectors that give the best description of the σ^0 values (the solutions) are retained.
 The MLE is also used to assign a probability to each wind vector.
 The normal scheme allows 2 solutions at most, but in the Multiple Solution Scheme (MSS) the maximum number of solutions is 144.

-4. Quality Control.
+- 4. Quality Control.
 Solutions that lie far away from the GMF are likely to be contaminated by, e.g., sea ice or confused sea state.
-During Quality Control these solutions are identified and flagged.

-- 5. Ambiguity Removal.
+During Quality Control these solutions are identified and flagged. - 5.
+Ambiguity Removal.
 This procedure identifies the most probable solution using some form of external information.
 AWDP uses a two-dimensional variational scheme (2DVAR) as default.
 A cost function is minimized that consists of a background wind field and all solutions with their probability, using meteorological balance, mass conservation and continuity as constraints. - 6.
 Quality Monitoring.
 The last step is to output quality indicators to an ASCII monitoring file and to write the results in a BUFR format output file.